Tralee: Bus

-The bus station in Tralee is a regional hub for Bus Éireann, providing services to Limerick, Galway, Cork, Killarney and Dingle.
+The bus station in Tralee is a regional hub for Bus Éireann, providing services to Limerick (with onward connections to Galway), Cork, Killarney and Dingle.
 The current bus station opened on 26 February 2007.

 Several local routes radiate from Tralee and a number of these have had their frequency increased in recent years.
 Local routes include: 13 (Limerick via Listowel), 40 (Cork via Killarney), 272 (Tarbert via Ballybunion), 274 Ballyheigue via Banna), 275 (Dingle), 279 (Killorglin) and 285 (Kerry Airport via Castleisland).

 Rail

 A train service to Killarney railway station, and via Mallow to Cork and Dublin is provided by the national railway operator Iarnród Éireann.
 From the Dublin-Cork line, there are connecting trains at Limerick Junction for Limerick, Clonmel and Waterford.
 Further links are available at Limerick to Ennis, Athenry, Oranmore, and Galway.

 The current Tralee railway station, Casement station named after Roger Casement, was opened on 18 July 1859.
 There were also two other adjacent stations, now closed and demolished, in the North Circular Road area.
 One was the terminus of the "North Kerry" line which ran to Limerick via Listowel and Newcastle West, and the other was the terminus of the narrow gauge Tralee and Dingle Light Railway.

 The Tralee and Dingle Light Railway was once one of Europe's most western railways.
 It opened on 31 March 1891, connecting Tralee and Dingle by rail along the Dingle Peninsula, and was closed in June 1953.
 In 1993 a 3 km section was reopened as a preserved line between the Aquadome in Tralee and Blennerville Windmill.
 Currently this railway is no longer in operation.

 A standard gauge railway used to operate to Fenit Harbour from Tralee, diverging from the North Kerry line to the northwest of the town, before closing in June 1978.
 Currently a section of this railway has been restored as a walk/cycle way in the Tralee urban area and it is hoped in the future that this will be extended to Fenit, similar along the lines of the Great Southern Trail which has been created on the closed North Kerry line route in western County Limerick.